 It is always important to make sure that you take the necessary knife safety tips when using this and any other knife or tool with sharp edges like these.
 You can do this by making use of protective gloves or thumb guards.

->

-> Also, make sure that the blade is always sharp.
+Also, make sure that the blade is always sharp.
 Using a dull blade can be dangerous as it will require that you exert more pressure as you carve.
 Keep the blade away from children and anyone who may not know how to use it.
-You can ensure this by ensuring that it always stays in a hidden place rather than being left out in the open.
+You can ensure that it always stays in a hidden place rather than being left out in the open.

->

-> Who is this product ideal for?
+Who is this product ideal for?

->

-> This knife is best used in the hands of an experienced carver.
-Carving out of intricate details or sculpting is not something a beginner can master immediately.
+This knife is best used in the hands of an experienced carver.
+Carving out intricate details or sculpting is not something a beginner can master immediately.

->

-> - It is durable
+- It is durable

 - It is accurate and precise, making it easy to carve out geometric shapes and patterns.